About Regenerative Medicine

 Where do stem cells come from?

-Umbilical Cord Stem Cells are derived exclusively from the umbilical cord blood of healthy birthed babies and healthy mothers, which is the safest and least-invasive method of extraction available.
+Umbilical Cord Stem Cells are derived from the Wharton’s Jelly found in the umbilical cord of healthy birthed babies from healthy mothers, which is the safest and least-invasive method of extraction available.

 Injuries and Conditions

 Stem Cell Therapy has the potential to help with many common conditions.